Updated: July 2020

 By including only gentle ingredients that have been used in natural skincare and cleaning you are doing your poor tired and hard-working hands a huge favor.
 It also makes it safe for any age.
 Let’s take a look at the ingredients I’m talking about!

 Buy each of them in larger quanties and you’ll won’t run out of soap any time soon.
 Of course, they come in handy for a number of different uses.
 You can find more recipes to put each one of those powerhouse ingredients to work in the FREE Resource Library!

 Castile soap is a vegetable-based soap I consider a must-have workhorse in any household.
 It’s incredibly versatile.
 You could even brush your teeth with it safely, although, fair warning, it has quite the soapy aroma.
 If you want to learn a little more about the many different uses for castile soap check out this informative post.

 I have been using Dr. Bronner’s Magic Soap for years and can attest to the fact that it works very well and a bottle will last you a long, long time.
 It is sold in a number of different scents like peppermint, lemon, lavender, etc. You can also opt for the unscented variety and add your own essential oils.

 Essential oils are one of Mother Natures’ powerful gifts.
 They add so much more than mere scent.
 Oils like lavender have both calming and skin-soothing properties.
-Peppermint is invigorating.
+Peppermint is invigorating, while tea tree oil has antibacterial properties.
 If you choose to add essential oils to your liquid soap recipe make sure to use only high-quality oils and remember to always do a skin patch test first.
 Check out my guide on buying great quality essential oils!

-Here is the super simple recipe: (Makes 2 cups)
+Here is the super simple Liquid soap recipe:

 1 cup liquid castile soap